 Works councils are not directly trade union bodies.
 But the unions have a major influence on their operation.
-An analysis of the works council election results in 2010, on behalf of the Hans-Böckler-Foundation, found that 77.3% of the members elected were members of DGB unions.2 This is slightly lower than in the elections four years earlier, when the figure was 78.0%, continuing a downward trend that has been present since the 1980s.
-However, despite this works councils remain an area of trade union dominance.
-(This is also the case for public sector staff councils, although here there are DBB members as well as those from the DGB.)
-Other links between unions and works councils are that works councils have the right to invite trade unions to attend the meetings, provided a quarter of the members are in favour, and works council members often go on union-organised training courses.
+Early analysis of the works council election results in 2014, on behalf of the Hans-Böckler-Foundation, found that around three-quarters of the members elected were members of DGB unions, although there were variations between industries.
+In the energy and chemical industries (organised by the IGBCE), 80.0% were union members, and in the metal and textile industries (organised by IG Metall) the figure was 76.6%.
+However, the percentage of was lower, at 73.8%, in industries organised by the NGG food and hospitality union, and in services organised by Ver.di (61.0%).2 These figures are very similar to those for the works council election in 2010, although over a longer period the overall percentage of works council members who are in DGB unions has fallen slightly, dropping from 75.1% in 2002 to 72.7% in 2010.3 Despite this, works councils remain an area of trade union dominance.
+(This is also the case for public sector staff councils, although here there are dbb members as well as those from the DGB.)
+Other links between unions and works councils are that works councils have the right to invite trade unions to attend their meetings, provided a quarter of the members are in favour, and works council members often go on union-organised training courses.

 The law in Germany does not provide a separate statutory structure for union workplace representatives.
 However, some unions make provision for them.
 Their rights and duties are normally fixed by the unions, although in some industries their position is also regulated by collective agreements.
 In an ideal situation they exist alongside the works council.
 In practice there is often no separate specific trade union structure and the members of the works council will take over their tasks.